 Keynote Speaker - Professor George J. Sefa Dei

-"Decolonization is an important concept.
-This Conference promises to engage cutting edge scholarship on the topic, fleshing out the tensions, limitations and possibilities of decoloniality as it implicates design education in Africa and other international comparative contexts."
+This Conference promises to engage cutting edge scholarship on the topic, fleshing out the tensions, limitations and possibilities of decoloniality as it implicates design education in Africa."